hii-network-labs/hrc-contract-minter/CONTRIBUTING.md

-# Contributing to Hii Token Minter
+# Contributing to HRC Minter

-Thank you for your interest in contributing to Hii Token Minter! 🚀
+Thank you for your interest in contributing to HRC Minter! 🚀

 ## 📋 Table of Contents